top of page

 In the "toddler" year, your child will focus on the following skills:

-• Gross motor- dressing themselves, throwing balls, yoga, etc.
+• Gross motor- running, kicking balls, throwing balls, yoga, etc.

 • Fine motor- painting, practical life activities, puzzles, etc.